Serving our community for over 30 years.

-Please speak with us if you have any concerns, and where appropriate, we can arrange a meeting for you with a member of our Practice Management team.
+Please speak with us if you have any concerns, and where appropriate, we can arrange a meeting for you with your GP or a member of our Practice Management team.

 Alternatively, you can express any concerns you may have, including those related to privacy, using our enquiries form.

 We will strive to resolve your concerns in accordance with our resolution procedure.
 If you wish to take your complaint further, you may contact the Health and Community Services Complaints Commissioner in South Australia via https://www.hcscc.sa.gov.au/

 Medical and sickness certificates can only be issued as a result of a consultation with a doctor.
 Legally, medical certificates cannot be backdated.